For the treatment of muscular trigger points and myofascial dysfunction

 Dry needling is appropriate for nearly all patients who do not have a significant needle phobia or other anxiety about being treated with needles.
-Like any type of therapy, dry needling may deliver unintended side effects, such as pain at the stop of needle insertion, muscle soreness, fatigue and bruising.
-In the hands of a skilled dry needle therapist, dry needling is a safe and effective treatment option and the patient will see benefits in range of motion and joint use right away.
+Like any type of therapy, it may deliver unintended side effects, such as pain at the stop of needle insertion, muscle soreness, fatigue, and bruising.
+In the hands of a skilled dry needle therapist, it is a safe and effective treatment option and the patient will see benefits in the range of motion and joint use right away.

 It’s normal that it may take several dry needling therapy sessions before the muscle is fully functional again.
 This is because trigger points are located under deep layers of muscles, so it typically takes several sessions for the changes to take full effect.
 But patients will notice the difference right after each treatment.
 (G)

 Dry needling is also known to be relatively painless.
 Generally, the needle insertion is not felt and the local twitch response only provokes a very brief pain or discomfort response, feeling more like a mild zap or cramping sensation.
 A local twitch response is a therapeutic response that serves as a sign that the needle has hit the trigger point, so it’s actually a good and desirable reaction.

 Caution is warranted with younger patients; based on empirical evidence, this type of needling is not recommended for children younger than 12 years of age.
 If a child is undergoing it, the parent and child’s consent is needed and the child should fully understand the procedure before treatment begins.

 Dry Needling Takeaways:

 - Dry needling is a common treatment technique with orthopedic manual physical therapy and chiropractors.

 - It involves a very thin needle being pushed through the skin in order to stimulate a trigger point that causes pain and disability.